 Completed the construction of the Village Green and Mill Park open spaces prior to the issuance of an occupancy permit (temporary or final) for the 400th residential unit, in accordance with Condition #16.

-Filed with the Department of Planning and Development and the Newton Historical Commission, for review and approval, a written statement that confirms compliance with the Memorandum of Agreement with MHC and provides evidence that the four stipulations have been completed in accordance with the terms outlined in the Memorandum of Agreement: A. Photography; B. Interpretive Program; C. Daylighting the Mill Rock Feature; and D. Site Plan.
+Filed with the Department of Planning and Development and the Newton Historical Commission, for review and approval, a written statement that confirms compliance with the Memorandum of Agreement with MHC and provides evidence that the four stipulations have been completed in accordance with the terms outlined in the Memorandum of Agreement: (1) Photography; (2) Interpretive Program; (3) Daylighting the Mill Rock Feature; and (4) Site Plan.

 Prior to a Certificate of Occupancy for Building 8, filed with the Department of Inspectional Services and the Department of Planning and Development a certificate from a licensed architect certifying that the all-age friendly design elements have been constructed in Building 8 in accordance with Condition #43.